wazuh/wazuh/apis/tools/env/5.0/README.md

 certs/gen_certs.sh
 ```

-You should then have the certificates inside the `certs` folder
+You should then have the keys and certificates inside the `certs` folder

 ```console
 wazuh@wazuh:~/wazuh/apis/tools/env/5.0$ ls -la certs/